-In type 2, adult-onset diabetes, the problem isn’t too little insulin, but the failure of cells to respond to insulin.
+In type 2 diabetes, the problem isn’t too little insulin, but the failure of cells to respond to insulin.
 It tends to go hand in hand with people’s tendency to put on weight as they age.

 With enough fat stored away already, our fat cells become full, and so any more fat offerings cause the cells to become distended and resistant to more.

 Our insulin, which is the agent for glucose and fat uptake in the cells is now given short shrift by our fat cells.
-There is no more room at the inn for it!
+There is no more room at the inn!

 As insulin resistance increases, less and less of the circulating glucose and fat can find a home, and all this floating debris ends up causing serious mischief in other areas of the body, most notably in our blood vessels.